DE-RSE/learn-and-teach/CONTRIBUTING.md

 title: "Research Software Engineering with Python"
 link: https://merely-useful.tech/py-rse/index.html
 image: https://merely-useful.tech/py-rse/tugboats-800x600.jpg
-skills: [DOCBB, LIBS, SWREPOS, SRU, TEAM, PM]
+skills: [DOCBB, DIST, SWREPOS, SRU, TEAM, PM]
 audience: [learn, teach]
 ---
 An ebook that one can read from front to back, covering the shell and CLI tools, Git basics, Makefiles, Configuration files, as well as a bit of Teamwork, Testing, Error-Handling, and Packaging.
 The level is mostly basic (also for people that have barely any previous experience with programming), but covers a wide range of essential skills.
 While Python is in the name, this is not really required.